bendrucker/http-app-router/readme.md

 Pass an array of `apps` to the `Router` contructor to create a router handler.
 Use that handler to route requests and send a response if an app matches the request.
 Handlers are `req, res, callback` functions that you can use with plain `http.Server` instances or connect/express apps.

-The router is *greedy*.
-Any request it receives will either generate a response or an error (never both).
-The `callback` function is only called to handle errors.
+The router will *always* send a response when fetching the app is successful and will *never* send an error response.
+That's up to you.

 ```js
 var Router = require('http-app-router')